Jeremy-Yan-Liu/Interactive-Plotly-Visualization/README.md

 cleaned_data.csv: cleaned data used to create visualizations

 ### Visualize the whole dataset - The Big Picture
-[movie genre network - interactive.py](../blob/master/movie%20genre%20network%20-%20interactive.py): plots a giant network where movies and genres are nodes and the edges represents ‘belong to’.
+[movie genre network.py](../blob/master/movie%20genre%20network%20-%20interactive.py): plots a giant network where movies and genres are nodes and the edges represents ‘belong to’.
 Note a movie may have more than one genres.
 The size of the nodes represents the degrees.
 Allow for selected different color scale for both nodes and edges.

 ### Treemap
 [treemap.py](../blob/master/treemap%20-%20interactive.py): plots tree map of movie gross of 1987, 1997, 2007, 2017.